aarlin/Dell-G3-3579-3779-Hackintosh-OpenCore/README.md

 ### Boot the USB

-1. Go into BIOS using F2, and change the boot options to use the macOS installer USB
+1. Go into BIOS using F2, and change the Boot Sequence to use the macOS installer USB
 2. Choose `MACOS (external) (dmg)` to start installation

 ### Load macOS installer